design-first/system-runtime/README.md

 #### What is monoco ?

-Monoco is a client & server JavaScript library for managing your components.
+A JavaScript library to design, create and store Components

-Monoco contains:
+monoco contains:

  * a **metamodel** based on a JSON format to create your model,
  * a **component factory** that creates simple JavaScript classes based on your model,
- * a **micro NoSQL Database** to store your components and to export/import your system and
+ * a **micro NoSQL Database** to store your components and to export/import your system,
- * a **worflow engine** that checks if the change of the state of a component is compliant with your model.
+ * a **worflow engine** that checks if the change of the state of a component is compliant with your model and
+ * a **channel** in which components can exchange typed messages.

 #### How monoco works ?

-Monoco is based on the concept of **system**:
+monoco is based on the concept of **system**:

 > A system is a set of interacting or interdependent **components** forming an integrated whole.